 Guaranteed cash value growth

 The cash value in your policy is guaranteed to grow over the life of the policy at a guaranteed rate.
-Currently that rate averages out at around 4% over the long term.
-However, your return can be higher if your policy also receives dividends.
+With some policies, you can also receive dividends.

 Whole life insurance dividends

 Another benefit of whole life insurance is the dividend paid to participating policyholders.
-The dividend on many top whole life insurance companies ranges currently between 5-6.75%.
-Although dividends are not guaranteed, most whole life companies have offered dividends consistently over the last 100+ years, even during the Great Depression.
+The dividend on many top whole life insurance companies ranges currently between 5-6.5%.
+Although dividends are not guaranteed, most whole life insurance from mutual companies have offered dividends consistently over the last 100+ years, even during the Great Depression.